nelind3/Lieutenant/README.md

 let Lieutenant handle translation to platform native commands.

 ## Usage
 Using Lieutenant starts in the cross-platform module of a project.
-First bring `lieutenant-core` in as a dependency.
+First bring `lieutenant-core` in as a dependency from `https://maven.nelind.dk/releases`.
 In the project core you want to build out your commands using Lieutenants command source:
 ```java
 public class TestCommand {
     public static LiteralArgumentBuilder<LieutenantSource> createTestCommand() {